YouCodeSchool/Hacktoberfest/README.md

 # Hacktoberfest

-What is it? learn more [here](https://hacktoberfest.digitalocean.com/)
+What is hacktoberfest? learn more [here](https://hacktoberfest.digitalocean.com/)

 # Hacktoberfest Practice Pull Requests